ncatlab/nlab-content/pages/5/1/9/4/4915/content.md

 ## Idea

-The tools of [[category theory]] and [[higher category theory]] serve to organize other structures.
-There is a plethora of applications that become transparent only from the [[nPOV]].
-There are whole fields which cannot even be conceived without the language of higher category theory.
-This page lists and discusses examples.

 > I don't want you to think all this is theory for the sake of it, or rather for the sake of itself.
 It's theory for the sake of other theory.

 > ([[Jacob Lurie|J. Lurie]], [ICM 2010](http://gowers.wordpress.com/2010/08/31/icm2010-spielman-csornyei-lurie/))

+The tools of [[category theory]] and [[higher category theory]] serve to organize other structures.
+There is a plethora of applications that have proven to be much more transparent when employing the [[nPOV]].
+Higher category theory has helped foster entire new fields of study that would have been difficult to conceive otherwise.
+This page lists and discusses examples.

 ## Examples